 It’s All Relative

 Many language experts recommend that when choosing a second language to study, it’s important to consider other languages’ relation to your own.
-Languages based on entirely different grammar systems, or those that use another alphabet are definitely going to be more difficult to learn.
+Languages based on entirely different grammar systems, or those that use another alphabet, will be more difficult to learn.

 For English speakers, learning to speak Russian would require learning the Cyrillic alphabet, and learning Hindi would require learning to read and write in Devanagari, besides learning the grammar and vocabulary.

-Languages that use the Latin alphabet and are more closely related to English are a better bet.
+Languages that use the Latin alphabet and are more closely related to English are better.

 English is on the Germanic branch of the Indo-European language family, meaning that its closest living relatives are languages like German and Dutch.
 German syntax (sentence structure) is more regular than English’s, although it can be frustrating to learn to put verbs at the end of the sentence.